 While the 1947 film of 'Brighton Rock' cast a baby-faced Richard Attenborough in the role, the more recent version chose to play down Pinkie's extreme youth, perhaps because, in today's Britain, it no longer has the power to surprise us.

-*Greene's research appears to have let him down at this point; while he is clearly thinking of the Polari word 'palone' (girl), 'polony' (a corruption of Bologna) is a well-established term for a salami-type sausage.
+*Greene's research appears to have let him down at this point; while he is presumably thinking of the Polari word 'palone' (girl), 'polony' (sic: a corruption of Bologna) is a well-established term for a salami-type sausage.